Poojavpatel/Tech-stack/Javascript/README.md

 say.call(person1, 'Hello'); // Hello Jon Kuperman
 say.call(person2, 'Hello'); // Hello Kelly King
 ```

+Apply is similar to call, but it allows you to pass arguments as an array
 ```js
 // Apply
 var person1 = {firstName: 'Jon', lastName: 'Kuperman'};